biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:read3.0.md

-If you are running a script that is frequently re-using the same PDB structures, there is a new utility class that keeps an in-memory cache of the files for quicker access.
-The cache is a soft-cache, this means it won't cause out of memory exceptions, but garbage collect the data if the Java virtual machine needs to free up space.
+If you are running a script that is frequently re-using the same PDB structures, there is a new utility class that keeps an in-memory cache of the files for quicker access, the AtomCache.
+The cache is a soft-cache, this means it won't cause out of memory exceptions, but garbage collects the data if the Java virtual machine needs to free up space.
+The AtomCache is thread-safe.

 <java> public void loadStructureFromCache(){